shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai/README.md

 Avanade is the Accenture Microsoft Business Group with parents Accenture and Microsoft.

-1. Senior Data Analyst at Google
+1. Senior Data Analyst on Google Cloud
 2. Northern California Community Co-Captain for the South Bay Area
 3. Accenture Applied Intelligence Technical Contact for UCI's Data Science Capstone